farhanwazir/woocommerce-2checkout-api/README.md

 3. Navigate to your WooCommerce settings page, click on **Payment Gateways** and click the **Twocheckoutpp** link.
 4. Check to enable.
 5. Enter the payment title and description.
+6. Enable for shipping methods (Leave blank, for always display)
-6. Enter your Seller ID (2Checkout Account Number).
+7. Enter your Seller ID (2Checkout Account Number).
-7. Enter your **Secret Word** _(Must be the same value entered on your 2Checkout Site Management page.)_
+8. Enter your **Secret Word** _(Must be the same value entered on your 2Checkout Site Management page.)_
 9. Click **Save Changes**.
-8. Save your changes.
+10. Save your changes.

 #### 2Checkout Settings